How to Protect Yourself From Dollar Collapse [2023 UPDATE]

 In short, there needs to be a valid reason for the public to drop the US dollar and there must also be an alternative option for value storage.
 If these conditions are not met, the dollar will remain the leading currency in the global economy.

-Why currencies collapse
+Why do currencies collapse?

 The stability of a currency is directly related to its trust from the public.
 A lack of faith in a certain currency (whether it is for stability or usefulness) leads to an eventual collapse.

 And we can see this theme repeat in history.
 Since the early 1900s, several countries have experienced currency collapses.

 Once lack of faith starts to become prevalent, trouble entails.
 And, at the moment, the US dollar is in an unfavorable position.
 To understand this statement, let’s explore the pros and cons of the US dollar.

 Strengths of USA Dollar